 Please reply to this email indicating -your approval for staff contact.

-If you have any questions, please email Maria Lamberti-Pasculli, RN – Clinical Project Nurse – Neurosurgery (maria.lamberti-pasculli@sickkids.ca), on behalf of Dr. James M. Drake Study Principal Investigator or the study principal investigator.
-Thank you very much for your time and consideration as we work together to expand the scope of neuroendoscopic techniques.
+If you have any questions, please email Arushri Swarup, MASc. candidate, Department of Otolaryngology – Head and Neck Surgery (arushri.swarup@sickkids.ca), on behalf of Dr. James M. Drake Study Principal Investigator or the study principal investigator and Dr. Adrian James Study Co-Investigator.
+Thank you very much for your time and consideration as we work together to expand the scope of otologic techniques.

 Sincerely,

-Maria Lamberti-Pasculli, RN
+Arushri Swarup

-Clinical Project Nurse – Neurosurgery
+MASc.
+Candidate – Department of Otolaryngology – Head and Neck Surgery

-On behalf of Dr. James M. Drake
+On behalf of Dr. James M. Drake and Dr. Adrian L. James